zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 ## Task 3: Connect to your compute instance via a browser and set up your desktop

-> **Note**: If you are working in the LiveLabs tenancy, you are provided the URL to your compute instance.
+> **Note**: If you are working in the LiveLabs tenancy, you are provided the URL to your `workshop-installed` compute instance.

 1. In a browser, enter the URL to your `workshop-installed` compute instance.
 If your compute instance is not displayed, wait 30 seconds and try again.